 There were many different reasons.

-2 – there is a huge demand where people eat meat every day.
+2 – there is a huge demand where people to eat meat every day.

-3 – my Ph.D. in Protein Chemistry and Abhishek’s experience in chemical and process engineering, Deepak’s expertise in the FMCG space, and Shruti’s in the culinary field, all contributed to our decision and ability to take this on.experience with the culinary field, all these skills got together.
+3 – my Ph.D. in Protein Chemistry and Abhishek’s experience in chemical and process engineering, Deepak’s expertise in the FMCG space, and Shruti’s in the culinary field, all contributed to our ability to take this decision.

 People say Food is an Art, now you have involved Science.
 How do you go about R&D and managing finances?